 The Institute has recognised a lack of diversity in applications to its PhD studentship programme and wishes to break down barriers that some students may encounter in obtaining opportunities to progress with a life sciences academic career.
 We believe that for undergraduate students at the beginning of their scientific research career gaining experience in a research environment is invaluable and provides a significant advantage when applying to postgraduate programmes, as well as an opportunity to develop their skills, confidence and enjoyment of research.

 To ensure that we support a diverse group of students, we have partnered with the In2Research programme for student applications.
-Interested students can apply to the programme here and will be matched to projects most supportive of their goals.
-All successful students will receive a stipend to cover living costs and accomodation near to the Institute will also be provided.
+Interested students can apply to the programme and will be matched to projects most supportive of their goals.
+All successful students will receive a stipend to cover living costs and accommodation near to the Institute will also be provided.